Safe country of origin

 • Application of effective legal remedies.[2]

-The safe country of origin concept was applied only once in practice so far and in relation to the citizen of Montenegro.[7]
+The safe country of origin concept was applied only once in practice so far and in relation to a citizen of Montenegro.[7]
 This decision was confirmed during the course of 2019 by both the Asylum Commission[8] and the Administrative Court.[9]
-No decisions relying on the safe country of origin concept were rendered in 2020, 2021 and 2022 according to the author’s knowledge.
+No decisions relying on the safe country of origin concept were issued in 2020, 2021, 2022 and 2023 according to the author’s knowledge.

 [1] Article 44 Asylum Act.